📊 Blog · Applied Mathematics · Class 11 & 12

 Fact

 Every year, students switch from Core Maths to Applied Maths mid-session after realising Core Maths isn't right for them — and switching mid-year is disruptive, stressful, and means months of lost time and effort.
-Make the right decision at the begining of the session.
+We have seen this happen at two distinct points in the year, both painful in different ways.
+Make the right decision at the beginning of the session.

 Where Applied Maths Builds Your Foundation